ImNotGhostFF/ImNotGhostFF/README.md

 - 👋 Hi, I’m @ImNotGhostFF
-- 👀 I’m interested in ...
+- 👀 I’m interested in ... learn to program
-- 🌱 I’m currently learning ... nothing
+- 🌱 I’m currently learning ... programming and scripting
 - 💞️ I’m looking to collaborate on ... everything
 - 📫 How to reach me ... in my discord, but im a begginer of this